Last Updated December 16, 2021

 1. Types of Personal Information We Collect

-- Contact information and other identifiers, such as name, signature, postal address, email address, phone number, fax number, account name, Social Security number, tax identification number, photographs, copies of identification documents (e.g., passport, driver’s license), and other similar identifiers
+- Personal identifiers, such as name, signature, postal address, email address, phone number, fax number, account name, Social Security number, tax identification number, photographs, IP address, device ID, and copies of identification documents (e.g., passport, driver’s license)

-- Demographic and association-related information, such as age and date of birth, place of birth, residency information, sex, information on other characteristics of protected classes individuals may provide us, information required for background checks on job applicants once an offer of employment has been extended, family member information, authorized signatories, and information on parties associated with an account5
+- Demographic and association-related information, such as age and date of birth, place of birth, residency information, family member information, authorized signatories, and information on parties associated with an account

 - Commercial and financial information, such as records of property, products, or services purchased, obtained, or considered; other investing or consuming histories or tendencies; information on investments, assets, expenses, accounts, net worth, tax information, holdings, account balances, transaction history, utility bills, bank statements, credit history, and trust and estate planning documents

-- Internet or other electronic activity information, such as information regarding an individual’s interaction with a website or application, and calls and emails sent and received
+- Internet or other electronic activity information, such as information regarding an individual’s interaction with a website or application, browsing history, and calls and emails sent and received

-- Audio, electronic, visual, thermal, or olfactory information, such as photographs, video footage, and voicemail
+- Audio and visual information, such as photographs, video footage from CCTV, and voicemail

-- Educational and professional background information, such as degrees or certifications sought and obtained, other qualifications, references, resumes, information on positions held, work performance and work product, and military service history
+- Professional background information, such as references, resumes, information on positions held, and military service history

-We may also receive other Personal Information that you or others provide us or store on our systems, such as in communicating or otherwise interacting with us, providing a reference, or attending an event with us.
+We may also receive other Personal Information that you or others voluntarily provide to us when communicating or otherwise interacting with us, providing a reference, or attending an event with us.

 2. Sources of Personal Information

 In the ordinary course, we collect or otherwise receive the categories of Personal Information above from a variety of sources, including from you directly or from someone who knows you or through automatic collection on our websites.
-In particular, we may obtain Personal Information: from an individual data subject or a relation of the data subject, such as from personal or business contacts of clients and investors (e.g., financial institutions, advisors, consultants, and other intermediaries or representatives) or other data subjects (e.g., recruiters or references for job applicants); other business contacts of OrbiMed personnel (e.g., financial institutions, service providers, consultants or advisors); research and subscription services; publicly-available sources; governmental agencies, supervisory authorities, and tax authorities; background check companies, credit agencies, or fraud prevention and detection agencies; automated collection on our websites (including through cookies), applications, devices, systems, and networks; or from business and other records legally available to us.
+In particular, we may obtain Personal Information: from an individual data subject or a relation of the data subject, such as from personal or business contacts of clients and investors (e.g., financial institutions, advisors, consultants, and other intermediaries or representatives); other business contacts of OrbiMed personnel (e.g., financial institutions, service providers, consultants or advisors); research and subscription services; publicly-available sources; governmental agencies, supervisory authorities, and tax authorities; background check companies, credit agencies, or fraud prevention and detection agencies; automated collection on our websites (including through cookies), applications, devices, systems, and networks; or from business and other records legally available to us.

 3. Uses of Personal Information